Free Working at Height risk assessment template

 To purchase a risk assessment template for working at height, check out our dedicated page here.
 Or, why not check out the full range of risk assessment templates we have to offer?

-Do I need training to Work at Height?
+Do I need training to work at height?

 Obviously, anyone who works at height should attend some formal training.
 In addition, any managers or supervisors in charge of a team may require an understanding of working at height.